 1. Race your family at the NCM Motorsports Park Kartplex.
 Check out the fastest go-karts in the area and see who in your family has the potential to be a pro racer.
 There are junior race karts for kids who are at least 48-inches tall, and if you have a younger rider who is at least 42 inches tall, let them be the passenger with a parent in a double kart.

 2. Head from the Motorsports Park to the National Corvette Museum where you can discover the history of America’s Sports Car.
 Let the kids explore in the Kidzone, where they can design, build, and test their own cars, among other activities.
-Kids love learning about space!
-Take them to see the museum’s latest exhibit From Gas Station to Space Station: How NASA Conquered Low-Earth Orbit.
-You’ll even get to see a couple of Corvettes that were owned by astronauts!
+Take them to see the museum’s latest exhibit on Ed "Big Daddy" Roth, the creator of the Rat Fink movement, which also discusses how he was an inspiration to a Corvette designer.

 3. Experience BGKY from the sky and underground at Lost River Cave.
 Take the only underground boat ride in the state as you learn about the geology and history of the region.
-Follow that with a trip across Lost River Cave’s ziplines.
+Follow that with a trip across Lost River Cave’s ziplines, which should open in late March or early April.
 The Flying Squirrel Zipline is for participants ages 8 and older, and the Lightning Bug Zipline is for kids ages 3-10.
 Call in advance to make sure the ziplines are open the day you'll be in town.